21 Apr 2021

 During this time, our priority is to ensure the safety of our network and our wider society.
 We must take appropriate steps to look after those most vulnerable to COVID-19 – in particular older people and those with underlying health conditions.

-For most groups, current restrictions will mean refraining from all in-person activity.
+For most groups, current restrictions will mean refraining from most in-person activity.
 In this case, we encourage you to carry on group meetings and any other activity online.

 Where restrictions allow for in-person activities: